Pylons/pyramid/docs/narr/views.rst

   call the view.
 See :ref:`view_security_section` for more information about view security and permissions.

-request_type
+request_method

+  This value can either be one of the strings 'GET', 'POST', 'PUT', 'DELETE', or 'HEAD' representing an HTTP ``REQUEST_METHOD``.
+A view declaration with this attribute ensures that the view will only be called when the request's ``method`` (aka ``REQUEST_METHOD``) string matches the supplied value.

+request_param

+  This value can be any string.
+A view declaration with this attribute ensures that the view will only be called when the request has a key in the ``request.params`` dictionary (an HTTP ``GET`` or ``POST`` variable) that has a name which matches the supplied value.
+  If the value supplied to the attribute has a ``=`` sign in it, e.g. ``request_params="foo=123"``, then the key (``foo``) must both exist in the ``request.params`` dictionary, and the value must match the right hand side of the expression (``123``) for the view to "match" the current request.

+containment

-  This value can either be one of the strings 'GET', 'POST', 'PUT', 'DELETE', or 'HEAD' representing an HTTP method, *or* it may be Python dotted-path string representing the :term:`interface` that the :term:`request` must have in order for this view to be found and called.
-See :ref:`view_request_types_section` for more information about request types.
+  This value should be a Python dotted-path string representing the class that a graph traversal parent object of the :term:`context` must be an instance of (or :term:`interface` that a parent object must provide) in order for this view to be found and called.
+Your models must be "location-aware" to use this feature.
+See :ref:`location_aware` for more information about location-awareness.

 route_name